Veluthil/My-DevOps-Journey/Project 5 - CI Project with Jenkins/README.md

 Default channel: #jenkinscicd
 ```
 - Test connection, if you get a success save.
-- Add the post installation stage in your pipeline and a key map for colors:
+- Add the post installation stage in your pipeline and a function with a key map for colors:
 ```groovy
 def COLOR_MAP = [
     'SUCCESS': 'good',